kai-kaushik/social_media_poster/README.md

 - **Intelligent Scheduling**: Distributes posts over a 3-day period at optimal times for engagement
 - **Automated Posting**: Handles the entire workflow from email to published LinkedIn post
 - **Pydantic AI Integration**: Uses Pydantic AI for structured agent development with type safety
+- **Interactive Mode**: Choose which posts to publish immediately from the command line

 ## Prerequisites